wyfo/apischema/docs/graphql/schema.md

 ```

 !!! note
-`Operation` can be used instead of a raw function, but error_handler will be ignored for subscription.
+    Because there is no post-processing of generated event in a dedicated resolver, `error_handler` cannot be called, but it will still modify the type of the event.

 ### Event generator + resolver

-A resolver can be added by passing a tuple `(event_generator, resolver)`.
+A resolver can be added by using the `resolver` parameter of `Subscription`.
 In this case, *apischema* will map subscription name, parameters and return type on the resolver instead of the event generator.
+It allows using the same event generator with several resolvers to create different subscriptions.

 The first resolver argument will be the event yielded by the event generator.